Spectroscopy using a visible photonic lantern at the Subaru telescope: Laboratory characterization and first on-sky demonstration on Ikiiki ({\alpha} Leo) and `Aua ({\alpha} Ori): In-lab characterization

 \subsubsection{Injection optimization using coupling maps}

-The injection optimization into the PL is performed \rev{by scanning the focal plane in the (X,Y) directions by using the translation stages mentioned in Section~\ref{sec:inj_module}}.
-A scene window is defined in units of translation stage steps with two parameters: total width of the \rev{scanned} window and its sampling.
-The stages then position the PL at each sampled (X,Y) coordinate, and for each location, an image of the PL outputs is acquired with the spectrograph.
-After the scan is complete, coupling maps are computed, corresponding to the total flux acquired for each (X,Y) position. \rev{The source used for this test is the SuperK.}
+The injection optimization into the PL was performed \rev{by scanning the focal plane in the (X,Y) directions by using the translation stages mentioned in Sect.~\ref{sec:inj_module}}.
+A scene window was defined in units of translation stage steps with two parameters: the total width of the \rev{scanned} window and its sampling.
+The stages then positioned the PL at each sampled (X,Y) coordinate, and for each location, an image of the PL outputs was acquired with the spectrograph.
+After the scan was complete, coupling maps were computed, corresponding to the total flux acquired for each (X,Y) position. \rev{The source used for this test was the SuperK.}

-This process is performed simultaneously for each output and each wavelength, providing $n_o \times n_\lambda$ coupling maps with $n_o$ the number of outputs (here, 19) and $n_\lambda$ the number of spectral channels (here, 1896 spanning from $593.5$~nm to $785.5$~nm).
-In addition, we compile the total coupling map, defined as the sum of all 19~output maps, capturing the global behavior of the PL.
+This process was performed simultaneously for each output and each wavelength, providing $n_o \times n_\lambda$ coupling maps, with $n_o$ the number of outputs (here, 19) and $n_\lambda$ the number of spectral channels (here, 1896 spanning from $593.5$~nm to $785.5$~nm).
+In addition, we compiled the total coupling map, defined as the sum of all 19~output maps, capturing the global behavior of the PL.
 Figure~\ref{fig:PL_coupl} presents the resulting coupling maps for the 19 outputs, at a single wavelength (765.5~nm). \rev{This wavelength was chosen because it presented the best S/N.} The injection setup was fixed with a focal ratio of 4.

 {}